M0hammadL/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I love combining AI and biology!

 interests:
 - Machine learning